Team Southern Cross Executive Conference 2026

 Click any name or role to edit it inline.
 Edits persist in your browser.

 Curated list of conference material sent to date.
-Click any item to jump to the source (Gmail thread, SharePoint folder, or public URL).
+Click any item to open the PDF, SharePoint folder, or public URL.
 Add-to-library functionality is on the roadmap — for now, drop a note in Slack and we'll add it manually.

 1. Pick the bucket this file belongs to.
 2. Drop the file in.
 Allowed types only — anything else is rejected.